shanec-/generator-nullfactory-xrm/README.md

 ### Install Customised .gitignore

-Run the following command to install a customised version of the gitignore file.
+If the underlying repository is git, run the following command to install a customised version of the gitignore file.
 This file is structured to include the binaries within the `Nullfactory.Xrm.Tooling\bin\coretools` folder.

 ```
 yo nullfactory-xrm:gitignore